bentang164/225-sp23-lawnmower-simulator-unity/README.md

 Limitations of the TileMap approach:
 - To make the mowing appear natural, the TileMap would have to be significantly scaled down.
 This messes up the bound/position checking code that happens in the script.
 - Even with a tiny TileMap, jagged edges can still appear.
 - Bounds and collision checking is weird.
 Sometimes, especially with larger tiles, tiles the mower isn't even going over will get removed.
+Position arguments must be passed as Integers, while ```transform.position.x``` and ```transform.position.y``` are floats.
+This inherently leads to less accurate position data.